 And guess what, I cannot take credit for these perfect bars.
 I know, whhhaaaat?!
 Well, I have permission to share.

 They are famously my mother’s – the woman who taught me everything I know in the kitchen and gave me the curiosity and independence to veer off of recipes and follow my instinct (well, that goes for life in general, too).

 Also, this recipe was originally posted on her birthday, so shout out to this amazing woman!
 HAPPY BIRTHDAY, MAMA! ♡

 If you’ve had the pleasure of having my mom make you these perfect pumpkin bars, then you know what I’m talkin’ about.
 If not, then believe me when I say that people ask for these, beg for these.
 And now they’re HERE for YOU to try.

-The melt-in-your-mouth, heavenly, luscious, perrrrfect bars will soon be your favorite too.
+The melt-in-your-mouth, heavenly, luscious, perfect bars will soon be your favorite too.

 How to Make The Best Pumpkin Bars

 Once you have the right pan, the rest is easy peasy!
-Mix up the wet ingredients, add the dry, and away you go.
+Mix up the wet ingredients, add the dry ingredients, and away you go.
 Really.
 That easy.